Vid-Stipcevic/Bilbo-Baggins/README.md

 # Bilbo-Baggins

-This repo is thought for remote sensing lectures at UNIBO 📡🛰️
+This repo is meant for remote sensing lectures at UNIBO 📡🛰️